 Killyourstereo.com – colloquially known as Kill Your Stereo and often abbreviated as ‘KYS’ by many readers, is an independent Australian music website that was established back in 2006.
-Since our inception over ten years, Killyourstereo.com has been dedicated to bringing rock, punk, hardcore and metal fans the latest in news, features and interviews, gig galleries, exclusives, premieres, reviews, and much more, all with full honesty.
+Since our inception over ten years, Killyourstereo.com is dedicated to bringing rock, punk, hardcore and metal fans the latest in news, features and interviews, live photo galleries, exclusives, premieres, album and gig reviews, and much more, all with honesty and in our own way.

 Now that that’s out of the way, some housecleaning:

 Most Importantly, Here Is A Breakdown Of Our Reviews:

 A large part of Killyourstereo.com is our reviews section, and we here love music – hence why we praise it and why criticise it.
 When we review a release, we rate it out of ‘100’.
 Whenever we review something, it is always an honest write-up and the opinions – positive or negative – presented are solely those of that particular writer and do not reflect the opinions of the other contributors or of our highly-opinionated editor, Alex Sievers.
 Please note that our editor and each writer of ours has their own writing style, views and personality, and that will shine through in their writing.

 - 100: A truly exceptional release that is essentially perfect.
 One of the Albums Of The Year.

 - 90-99: A superb release just shy of perfection.

 - 80-89: A great release, one that you need to acquaint yourself with ASAP.

 - 70-79: Solid.
 Above average, but not ‘amazing’.

 - 60-69: A decent release; flayed yet still enjoyable.

 - 50-59: Average.
 While not awful, this only just made it across the line of being ‘good’.

 - 40-49: Deeply mediocre, nothing really to write home about.

 - 30-39: Bad.
 Woefully mediocre, & bordering on being abysmal.

 - 20-29: An awful release that only has a couple redeeming qualities.

 - 10-19: Truly forsaken, an accursed release that we could never recommend to anyone.